abdurrahimcs50/abdurrahimcs50/README.md

 ### I have extensive experience in designing and documenting REST APIs, which are reusable, testable, and efficient.
 I have also worked on integrations with various databases and have experience in 3rd party API integrations, including payment gateway integration, meta Graph API, Google APIs, etc.

 ### I take pride in my attention to detail and my ability to create well-documented code that is easy to maintain and scale.
 I am a highly motivated and dedicated professional who is always eager to take on new challenges and learn new technologies.

-# MY SKILLS :
-➤ Over 3 years of commercial experience in Python 3, Django, AWS, Docker, and Kubernetes

-➤ Strong knowledge of AWS services and tools (EC2, S3, ECS, Lambda, Load Balancer, boto3)

-➤ Hands-on experience with Git, Docker, SQL, Digital Ocean, Django-Rest-Framework, Redis, MongoDB, Django-Celery, Selenium, and Beautiful Soup for web scraping

-➤ Strong understanding of JWT, OpenID, and OAuth 2.0

-➤ Experience in designing and implementing automated testing platforms and unit tests

-➤ Ability to solve difficult problems and a strong foundation in OOP, algorithms, Data Structure, and Python with Django

-➤ Extensive experience in designing and documenting REST APIs

-➤ Experience in integrations with various databases and 3rd party API integrations (payment gateway integration, meta Graph API, Google APIs, etc.)

-➤ Attention to detail and ability to create well-documented, maintainable, and scalable code.

 ### If you are looking for a Senior Back-end Developer with the skills and experience to deliver high-quality results, then I am the person you are looking for.
 I would love the opportunity to discuss your project with you further and demonstrate how my skills and experience can contribute to its success.
 Please don't hesitate to get in touch.